AdobeDocs/graphql-mesh-gateway/src/pages/gateway/getting-started.md

 ## Configure your environment

-Once you have an Adobe IO account, you can use the following command line interface (CLI) command to install the [API Mesh plugin] in your project directory:
+Once you have an Adobe IO account, you can use the following command line interface (CLI) command to install the [schema management plugin] in your project directory:

    ```bash
    aio plugins:install @adobe/aio-cli-plugin-api-mesh